GabeScott/standard-works-vault/General Conference/2001 April - The Miracle of Faith.md

 “I opened it with eagerness, and read its title page.
 I then read the testimony of several witnesses in relation to the manner of its being found and translated.
 After this I commenced its contents by course.
 I read all day; eating was a burden, I had no desire for food; sleep was a burden when the night came, for I preferred reading to sleep.

-“As I read, the spirit of the Lord was upon me, and I knew and comprehended that the book was true, as plainly and manifestly as a man comprehends and knows that he exists” (Autobiography of Parley P. Pratt, ed.
-Parley P. Pratt Jr. [1938], 37).
+“As I read, the spirit of the Lord was upon me, and I knew and comprehended that the book was true, as plainly and manifestly as a man comprehends and knows that he exists” (*Autobiography of Parley P. Pratt* \[1985\], 20).

 The gift of faith touched his life.
 He could not do enough to repay the Lord for what had come to him.
 He spent the remainder of his days in missionary service.
 He died a martyr to this great work and kingdom.

 Beautiful new temples are now being constructed in Nauvoo, Illinois, and Winter Quarters, Nebraska.
 They will stand as testimonies to the faith and faithfulness of the thousands of Latter-day Saints who built and later forsook Nauvoo, to move with great suffering across what is now the state of Iowa to their temporary abode in Council Bluffs and in Winter Quarters, just north of Omaha.

 The Winter Quarters Temple property adjoins the burial ground of many who gave their lives for this cause which they regarded as more precious than life itself.
 Their journey to the valley of the Great Salt Lake is an epic without parallel.
-The suffering they endured, the sacrifices they made, became the cost of what they believed.
+The suffering they endured, the sacrifices they made became the cost of what they believed.

 I have in my office a small statue of my own pioneer grandfather burying beside the trail his wife and her brother who died on the same day.
 He then picked up his infant child and carried her to this valley.